10 Cat Owner Insights Into Buying a Water Fountain for Your Cat

 While the consensus seems to be that buying a fountain for your feline is a great idea, several cat lovers specify that you shouldn’t purchase plastic fountains.
 For one thing, people agree that plastic fountains are more challenging to clean than their ceramic and stainless steel counterparts, but more than that, these plastic fountains can cause cat acne.

-5. Remember To Change Filters
+5. Remember to Change Filters

 Cat owners who support buying a fountain based on their experience note that filters are essential to keeping your cat’s water clean and healthy for them to drink.
 Some fountains don’t have filters at all, and several people advise against getting one of those.
 Regarding filtered models, some users change the filters once every two weeks, while others say once a month is enough, but either way, it’s something to keep in mind.